 Intent Router

 The Intent Router is the decision-making core of apfelclaw.
-On every user message, it determines whether to invoke a tool or answer directly.
-Rather than relying on keyword matching or hardcoded trigger phrases, it uses sequential model calls to classify intent.
+On every user message, it determines whether to invoke a tool, answer directly, or ask for clarification.
+Rather than relying on keyword matching or hardcoded trigger phrases, it uses model-driven intent classification.

 Overview